iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 ```

 ??? info "Understanding what happened"
-    1. You created a Knative service using `helm install` subcommand and upgraded the service to have both `baseline` and `candidate` versions (revisions) using `helm upgrade --install` subcommand.
-The ksvc is created in the `default` namespace.
-Helm release information is located in the `iter8-system` namespace specified by the `--namespace=iter8-system` flag.
+    1. You configured a Knative service with two versions of your app.
+In the `service.yaml` manifest, you specified that the production version, `sample-app-v1`, should receive 100% of the production traffic and the dark version, `sample-app-v2`, should receive 0% of the production traffic.

-    2. You created a load generator that sends requests to the Knative service.
-At this point, 100% of requests are sent to the baseline and 0% to the candidate.
+    2. You set up Istio virtual services with the following rules: all HTTP traffic with `Host` header or `:authority` pseudo-header set to `customdomain.com` will be sent to `sample-app-v1`.
+40% of this traffic will be mirrored and sent to `sample-app-v2` and responses from `sample-app-v2` will be ignored.

-    3. You created an iter8 experiment with the above Knative service as the `target` of the experiment.
-In each iteration, iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
-You restricted the maximum weight (traffic percentage) of candidate during iterations at 75% and maximum increment allowed during a single iteration to 20% using the `spec.strategy.weights` stanza.
+    3. We used `customdomain.com` in this tutorial for demonstration purposes.
+In your production cluster, use domain(s) that you own to set up the virtual services.

-    4. At the end of the experiment, iter8 identified the candidate as the `winner` since it passed all objectives. iter8 decided to promote the candidate (roll forward) by using a `helm upgrade --install` command.
-Had the candidate failed to satisfy objectives, iter8 would have promoted the baseline (rolled back) instead.
+    4. You created an iter8 `conformance` experiment to evaluate the dark version.
+In each iteration, iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics for the dark version collected by Prometheus, and verified that the dark version satisfied all the objectives specified in `experiment.yaml`.